hadyfarhat/personal_journal/README.md

-# Personal Learning Journal build with Flask
+# Personal Learning Journal built using Flask

 The following are included: